pygame/pygame/docs/reST/ref/event.rst

    Remove all events or events of a specific type from the queue.
 This has the same effect as ``pygame.event.get()`` except nothing is returned.
-This can be slightly more effecient when clearing a full event queue.
+This can be slightly more efficient when clearing a full event queue.

    .. ## pygame.event.clear ##